 During the 75-minute APTT meeting, families will learn more about each critical skill students need to learn: which standard it addresses, why it is important to their child’s overall progress, and the assessment(s) used to track student progress.
 Teachers will share resources and activities so families can practice skills at home—and even have a chance to try the activities at the meeting!

 At the second and third meetings, families will see updated progress with the skills, learn more about how they can support students at home, and receive new activities.
 Giving the family more ownership over their child’s progress empowers them to not only practice at home, but to also track their child’s growth.

 Families also have the opportunity to set individual goals.
-The APTT model builds in one 30-minute individual parent–teacher conference, where parents and teachers review an individual student’s performance data and create an action plan to support that student’s learning.
+Parents and teachers can review an individual student’s performance data and create an action plan to support that student’s learning.